-Dr. Michelle M. Hogue holds a bachelor of science, a masters in science education and a PhD in Indigenous Curriculum.
-She has taught at the the University of Lethbridge for more than 20 years.
-She began her U of L career in chemistry and biochemistry and is now an associate professor and the coordinator of the Indigenous Student Success Cohort.
+Dr. Michelle M. Hogue holds a Bachelor of Science (BSc), a Bachelor of Laboratory Technology (BLT), a Master of Education (MEd) and a PhD in First Nations Curriculum, Educational Research and Narrative.
+She began her ULethbridge career in chemistry and biochemistry nearly 30 years ago, and is now an associate professor and the Indigenous Student Success Cohort Program Coordinator.
 She finds balance through her passion for running and sees her three daughters as real-life superheroes.

 What is your area of study?

 Originally chemistry and biochemistry, then science education and Indigenous curriculum development in science, technology, engineering and research (STEM).